 Step 3: Teach: Begin to lag with the pulling rein.
 That is, lay the outside rein across his neck BEFORE you pull the direct rein, using the direct pull as a pressure that he would like to avoid.

 Step 5: Release.
-When he has made the turn, release the aids and let him walk a straight line.
+When he has made the turn, release the aides and let him walk a straight line.

 Soon, he will anticipate the turn from the outside rein and/or leg before the direct rein makes contact with his face.